This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 The underlying problem will always be that the computer doesn’t recognize the hard drive.
 However, the cause is not always a failed hard drive.
 In fact, it is more often a glitch that occurs at startup.

-In this situation, a reset of the NVRAM or repairing the hard drive with the Disk Utility will often fix the issue.
+In this situation, a reset of the NVRAM or repairing the hard drive with the correct startup disk Utility will often fix the issue.

 Sometimes you will need to use a more advanced method, such as reinstalling the operating system.